test4a/linkScrape/README.md

 ***
 Caveats

-    Does not utilize LinkedIn's API, This is a pure Web Scraper.
+    Does not utilize LinkedIn's API.(This is a pure Web Scraper) LinkedIn Account may be flagged or banned.
-    LinkedIn Account may be flagged or banned.
+    Monthly Limitation on company search results.

 ***
 Default Values: